aspose-words/Aspose.Words-Documentation/net/getting-started/why-aspose-words/aspose-words-or-npoi/missing-features-in-npoi/add-watermark/_index.md

-﻿---
+---
-title: Add a Watermark
+title: Add Watermark in C#
 second_title: Aspose.Words for .NET
-articleTitle: Add a Watermark
+articleTitle: Add Watermark
-linktitle: Add a Watermark
+linktitle: Add Watermark
 description: "Add a watermark into a document.
 NPOI does not provide an opportunity to add a watermark using C#."
 type: docs
 weight: 90